AdamPippert/acs-gitops/README.md

 # Manage policies in ACS with Ansible

+This is an Ansible collection forked from a GitOps project for Advanced Cluster Security, located at: https://github.com/neilcar/ansible-acs-policy-mgmt.
+A great and mighty thanks to Neil Carpenter for the initial work to make this possible.

 ## Challenge

 We want to manage ACS policies in a GitOps fashion with two major goals: